Preventing Communicable and Noncommunicable Diseases

 Disease prevention depends on many factors like access to medical care and supplies, infrastructure, and quality health education.
 Ensuring equitable access to health care resources like these is a shared global responsibility.

 You will research disease prevention issues and investigate how communicable and non-communicable diseases affect the world.
-You will explore how access to medical services and supplies, as well as access to health education, can play key roles in preventing disease.

 Materials & Procedures